-If you have enough room, consider packing two separate coolers: one for drinks and one for food.
+If you have enough room, consider packing two separate coolers: one to keep your food cool and a cooler for drinks.

 5. Get Some Ice

-The easiest way to fill a cooler with ice is by going to the local gas station and grabbing one of those 20 lb. frozen bricks (you know, the ones you have to slam on the ground ten times to break up into cubes).
+The easiest way to fill a cooler with ice is by going to the local gas station and grabbing one of those 20 lb. frozen blocks of ice.
+You know, the ones you have to slam on the ground ten times to break up into loose ice cubes.

 If you would like a rigid ice pack, you can soak sponges in water, then throw them in the freezer.

 If you don’t want to create an ice pack, freeze most of the water that you plan on bringing to the campsite.